-(670 The Score) While the Cubs have kept open the possibility of bringing back veteran left-hander Jon Lester this offseason, it appears that small chance won’t pan out.
+(670 The Score) While the Cubs kept the door open to bringing back veteran left-hander Jon Lester this offseason, that possibility has been closed.

-Lester, 37, is in discussions with the Nationals in free agency, Jon Greenberg and Ken Rosenthal of the Athletic reported Monday evening.
-There are plenty of familiar faces in Washington, which is managed by former Cubs bench coach Davey Martinez.
+There are plenty of familiar faces for Lester in Washington, which is managed by former Cubs bench coach Davey Martinez.
 The Nationals also recently signed former Cubs outfielder Kyle Schwarber to a one-year deal, and their pitching coach is Jim Hickey, who held that same role for Chicago in 2018.

 Lester went 77-44 with a 3.64 ERA in 171 starts over six seasons with the Cubs.
 He was co-MVP of the 2016 National League Championship Series, going 2-0 with a 1.38 ERA as Chicago earned its first pennant since 1945.